danth/stylix/README.md

 These can be changed as you like.

-To make things more uniform, you can replace the serif font with sans-serif:
+To make things look more uniform, you could replace the serif font with the sans-serif font:

 ```nix
 stylix.fonts.serif = config.stylix.fonts.sansSerif;
 ```

-Or even use monospace for everything:
+Or even choose monospace for everything:

 ```nix
 stylix.fonts = {